bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-2024/the-state-of-bitcoin-core-development.md

 Sometimes if you're working on stuff that's not super interesting to a lot of people, it can take a while to get reviewed.
 It is, I mean, inherently any group of at least two people has social dynamics.
 So if you find a few people that you get along with and collaborate with them, you might have a great experience if you're working on something that only interests you or you don't find your folk, then it might be a little more isolated.
-So a good thing is maybe to pick something that you're really excited about, that you have drive for, because if you scratch your own itch, you tend to not lose your motivation as easily, and if you're more excited about something you tend to infect others with that.
+So a good thing is maybe to pick something that you're really excited about, that you have drive for, because if you scratch your own itch, you tend to not lose your motivation as easily.
+And if you're more excited about something you tend to infect others with that.

 Speaker 0: 00:07:50